General Equipment at Asbestos Exposure at Nemaha Valley Community Hospital — Seneca, Kansas

 Maintenance and Custodial Staff

-General maintenance workers and custodial staff who replaced Armstrong or Celotex floor tiles, patched walls with Johns-Manville transite board, worked in mechanical rooms, or removed and rehanged ceiling panels from Georgia-Pacific or Armstrong may have experienced ongoing exposure over years or decades at the facility.
+General maintenance workers and custodial staff who replaced Armstrong or ceiling tiles, patched walls with transite board, worked in mechanical rooms, or removed and rehanged ceiling panels from or Armstrong may have experienced ongoing exposure over years or decades at the facility.
 Unlike union tradesmen dispatched from Kansas City or Wichita for specific projects, in-house maintenance personnel often worked in these conditions throughout the full span of their employment — accumulating decades of lower-level but continuous contact with materials allegedly containing asbestos.

 Long-term maintenance and custodial workers may have some of the most compelling cumulative exposure histories of any category of worker at this facility.
 If you worked in this capacity and have received a diagnosis, the two-year filing clock under K.S.A. § 60-513 is running right now.
 Do not let it expire.
 Call a Kansas asbestos attorney today.